analoghifi/analoghifi/README.md

 dedicated to pure analog HiFi
 no Class-D / no SMPS / no DSP / no Microcontroller ...
-Oldscool German THEL and ALBS Products are my reference
+oldscool German THEL and ALBS products are my reference
 each repo here features one of these vintage products (most of them modules for DIY Hifi)

 In future (bit by bit):